Profile

 About

-Adiela Akoo was born on the 4th of May in Pietermaritzburg, South Africa, though mostly raised and educated in the neighbouring city of Durban, where she also received the prestigious Dux Award.
-Apart from writing, she has a background in banking and comprehensive healing, and in her spare time loves creating art and crafts using mixed media, reading, watching movies, playing scrabble and chess, creating in the kitchen, or chatting to the birds out in the garden, among other things.
+Adiela Akoo was born on the 4th of May in Pietermaritzburg, South Africa, though mostly raised and educated in the neighbouring city of Durban, where she received the prestigious Dux Award (Valedictorian).
+She has a background in banking and comprehensive healing.

-She was nominated as one of the Top 7 ‘Most Promising Literary Influencers’ in the GBC Awards 2020 and received the Silver Star Award from the Global Literary Society for her 'excellent contribution to world literature', among others.
-She was included in the Best Emerging Poets of 2019 series, the Best New African Poets 2020, has won poetry contests, and been published in a variety of journals and anthologies across the world.
-She has also represented the Durban Unesco City of Literature in collaborations with other cities of literature.
+She was nominated as one of the Top 7 ‘Most Promising Literary Influencers’ in the GBC Awards 2020 and received the Silver Star Award from the Global Literary Society for 'excellent contribution to world literature', among others.
+She was included in the Best Emerging Poets of 2019 series, the Best New African Poets 2020 - 2023, has won poetry contests, and been published in a variety of journals and anthologies across the world.
+She has also represented the Durban Unesco City of Literature in various collaborations with other cities of literature.

 As an ambassador of literacy, she volunteered her time in the position of Vice-Chair of Litasa, KZN – The Literacy Association of South Africa.
-She is also the Founder and Editor-in-Chief of the new literary journal, The Quilled Ink Review, launching in the coming year.
+She is also the Founder and Editor-in-Chief of the new literary journal, The Quilled Ink Review.